At MND Scotland, we have a passionate team of Advocacy Workers whose job it is to help resolve issues you may be experiencing.

 If you wish, we can also speak to organisations on your behalf, to take stress away and to make the whole process easier for you and your family.

-We might be able to help you if you’re having problems including:
+We may be able to help you if you are having problems with, for example:

 This service is available across Scotland and can be delivered face-to-face, depending on your location, or by phone or email.